-In 2011, the Arouet Foundation was founded as an independent 501(c)3 by the Founder and CEO, Jim Hooker, and CFO, Vince Barsolo of Televerde—a global business-to-business lead generation company headquartered here in Phoenix.
+In 2011, Arouet was founded as an independent 501(c)3 by the Founder and CEO, Jim Hooker, and CFO, Vince Barsolo of Televerde—a global business-to-business lead generation company headquartered here in Phoenix.
 Televerde employs incarcerated women at five call centers inside of Perryville Prison in Goodyear, AZ and inside of Rockville Prison in Indiana.
 Jim and Vince recognized a need to provide wrap-around social support for these women, including the 30% who transition from jobs within both facilities to employment at Televerde.
 They knew that in order to “walk the walk,” they needed to provide services to help these employees achieve success and avoid recidivism once they were released.
 Further, they saw the value in providing these supports to all women and ultimately, all women exiting these correctional facilities.

 For over seven years, with both pre- and post- release programs, Arouet has helped women tap into their own strengths, identify viable career paths, and establish stable, self-sufficient lives outside of prison.
 Through educational and employment supports, mentoring, wellness and behavioral health, life skills development, and advocacy, we are working toward a society in which every formerly incarcerated woman can successfully reintegrate and make productive contributions in our communities.

 Through our pre-release programming, we provide direct job training and placement in professional jobs within Televerde while women remain incarcerated.
 With this program, we have developed a reputation for providing inclusive and nonjudgmental support, and for helping women enhance their employability for jobs in which they are interested and qualified.
 For this reason, women exiting seek our support, and employers increasingly want to hire our participants.
 Formerly incarcerated women face a proverbial fork in the road, and Arouet is in the perfect position to guide these women toward success and self-sufficiency, and away from recidivism.